Can you have an orgasm during birth?

 - Orgasmic birth stories

-Sure, we have a plethora of movie scenes that depict women reaching a climax of pain as labor pushes them to a profanity-spewing breaking point—but the idea of equating pleasure and delivery as an orgasmic birth is hardly mainstream.
+How many movie scenes have we seen of women reaching a climax of pain as labor pushes them to a profanity-spewing breaking point?

 Turns out, labor doesn’t have to be only torturous.

 A 2013 study found that out of 206,000 assisted or monitored births, obstetrical orgasm (the medical term for birthgasm) was reported by 0.3% of women.

 And sure, that percentage seems small until you consider it means 668 moms experienced physical pleasure during the birth of their baby.